 Fengqiang Li is a Ph.D. student in the EECS Department working in the Computational Photography Lab at Northwestern University.
 He is interested in image processing and various optical imaging techniques.
 He is currently working on Time-of-Flight imaging systems.
 Fengqiang received his Master degree in Electrical and Computer Engineering from Lehigh University, where he worked on optical coherence microscopy.
 Before that, Fengqiang got his Bachelor degree in Optoelectronic Information Engineering from Huazhong University of Science and Technology.

 Zihao Wang is a Ph.D student in the EECS Department at Northwestern University.
 He received his B.S. degree in Optics from Zhejiang University with Honors from Chu Ko-Chen Honors College in China.
-His current research interest include computational imaging/optics, computer vision and color science (appearance).
+His current research interest include computational imaging/photography, computer vision and color science (appearance).

 Personal Website: Visit Winston’s Homepage